Rwinkah/tradify/README.md

 ## **Features**
 - User wallet management
 - Deposit and withdrawal functionality
-- Currency swaps with a fixed conversion rate
+- Currency swaps with real-time conversion rate
 - Transaction history with query filters
 - Redis integration for caching and OTP management
 - TypeORM for database interactions